Nevada School Counselor Certification

 OR

-• Earn a master’s degree* or higher with a major in counseling from a regionally accredited college/university and complete a practicum/internship/field experience in a kindergarten through grade 12 school setting of at least 600 hours;
+- A master’s degree or higher with a major in counseling from a regionally accredited college or university, plus a practicum/internship in a K–12 school setting of at least 600 hours;

 OR

-• Earn a master’s degree* or higher from a regionally accredited college/university; have at least two years of teaching experience or school counseling experience; and complete a practicum/internship/field experience in a kindergarten through grade 12 school setting of at least 600 hours.
+- A master’s degree or higher from a regionally accredited college or university, plus at least two years of teaching or school counseling experience, plus a practicum/internship in a K–12 school setting of at least 600 hours.

 Step 2: Submit to a Criminal Background Check

-To obtain a School Counselor license in Nevada, you must earn a score of 156 or greater on the School Counselor Exam (ETS Test Code 5422).
-For more information about this exam, or to register for a test date, visit the Praxis website.
+To qualify for the Nevada school counselor license, you need a score of 156 or higher on the Praxis School Counselor exam (ETS Test Code 5422).
+You can register for a test date and access prep materials through the ETS/Praxis website.

 Step 4: Know the Fees

-Applicants for a Nevada school counselor license will include a $180 new application fee, payable only through OPAL.
+The application fee for a new Nevada school counselor license is $180, payable only through OPAL.

 Step 5: Organize Your Application Materials

-• Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree.
+- Official transcripts from all colleges and universities attended, including transfer credits that led to your earned degree

-• Proof of passing score from Professional School Counselor Exam (ETS Test Code 5422)
+- Proof of passing score on the Praxis School Counselor exam (Test Code 5422)

 Step 6: Submit Your Application

-Nevada school counselor license applications are only submitted online through the Online Portal for Applications and Licensure (OPAL).
+Nevada school counselor license applications are submitted only through the Online Portal for Applications and Licensure (OPAL).
+Plan ahead — applications can take several months to process, so don’t wait until you’ve accepted a job offer to apply.

 Additional Information